Coexistence of nonequilibrium density and equilibrium energy distribution of quasiparticles in a superconducting qubit

-To suppress the flux of high-frequency photons incident on the transmon, the device is placed in a shield [see Fig.~\ref{fig:2}] with seams sealed by indium o-rings and interior walls coated with an absorptive carbon-impregnated epoxy.
-Additionally, we add an absorptive Eccosorb CR-110 low pass filter on the microwave line inside the shield.
-At the minimum Cooper pair breaking frequency of $2\Delta / h \sim 100\ghz$, we expect \cite{halpern_far_1986, danilin_engineering_2022} this filter to provide $35\:\mathrm{dB}$ of attenuation \footnote{The disadvantage of our filter is $\sim 13\:\mathrm{dB}$ of insertion loss at the readout frequency (measured at room temperature).
-This required a long $11\:\mu\mathrm{s}$ readout pulse to achieve a single-shot readout, which is still possible because $T_1 = 193 \pm 25\:\mathrm{\mu s}$ for our qubit.}.
+To suppress the flux of high-frequency photons incident on the transmon, the device is placed in a shield [see Fig.~\ref{fig:2}(a)] with seams sealed by indium o-rings and interior walls coated with an absorptive carbon-impregnated epoxy.
+A dissipative Eccosorb CR-110 low pass filter is placed on the microwave line inside the shield.
+At the minimum Cooper pair breaking frequency of $2\Delta / h \sim 100\ghz$, we expect \cite{halpern_far_1986, danilin_engineering_2022} this filter to provide $35\:\mathrm{dB}$ of attenuation \footnote{The disadvantage of our filter is $\sim 13\:\mathrm{dB}$ of insertion loss at the readout frequency.
+This required a long $11\:\mu\mathrm{s}$ readout pulse to achieve a single-shot readout, which is still possible because $T_1 = 193 \pm 25\:\mathrm{\mu s}$ for our qubit.}. {With this improved filtering, we observe much smaller parity switching rates and QP density compared to previous experiments \cite{serniak_hot_2018, serniak_direct_2019, diamond_distinguishing_2022}.
+More recent experiments have also reduced the flux of pair-breaking photons by engineering the modes of the circuit above $f = 2\Delta / h$ \cite{pan_engineering_2022,liu_quasiparticle_2022}.

-Next, we measure the parity switching rate of the qubit by collecting a series of jump traces.
-All traces are collected at offset charge, $n_g = 0.163\pm 0.003$ (in units of $2e$) where all four relevant states are distinguishable \cite{noauthor_see_nodate}.
-A histogram of measurement outcomes is shown in Fig.~\ref{fig:2}(b).
+Next, we measure the parity switching rate of the qubit by collecting a series of jump traces with one measurement of the qubit state every $2\:\mathrm{ms}$ \cite{noauthor_see_nodate}.
+A histogram of measurement outcomes is shown in Fig.~\ref{fig:2}(b) and a time trace is shown in Fig.~\ref{fig:2}(c).
 The two visible distributions correspond to the two charge-parities of the transmon in the ground state.
-A representative time trace of the measurement is shown in Fig.~\ref{fig:2}(c).
-Abrupt jumps in the trace correspond to parity switches.
-By fitting the jump traces to a hidden Markov model, we extract the parity switching rate of $\Gamma_0 = 0.14 \pm 0.01\invs$ \cite{noauthor_see_nodate}.
+By fitting the jump traces to a hidden Markov model \cite{schreiber_pomegranate_2018}, we extract a parity switching rate of $\Gamma_0 = 0.14 \pm 0.01\invs$ \cite{noauthor_see_nodate}.
 Since the residual excited state population in the described measurement is small, $\lesssim 0.2\%$, the measured $\Gamma_0$ well approximates the parity switching rate in the ground state of the transmon.
-Unlike the previous work \cite{serniak_direct_2019}, population of the excited qubit state that we observe is not limited by photon-induced pair-breaking at the junction.
+We note that, in contrast to previous experiments \cite{serniak_hot_2018, serniak_direct_2019}, our excited state population is not limited by photon-assisted processes.

-Recently, parity-switching due to high-frequency photons was also suppressed by engineering the modes of a superconducting circuit at the pair-breaking frequencies \cite{pan_engineering_2022, liu_quasiparticle_2022}.
-In contrast, our photon suppression measures allow us to keep the qubit design unaltered and use the otherwise advantageous 3D transmon architecture \cite{paik_observation_2011}.